nickvanderwildt/rails-stripe-connect-example/README.md

 # Rails + Stripe Connect Example Application

+First things first: this repository is a 1:1 port from https://github.com/rfunduk/rails-stripe-connect-example.
+I have updated the application to work for Rails 5.0.2.

 This repository contains a bare-bones example Stripe Connect application.
 It's purpose is to demonstrate the various pieces needed to get up and running with your own application.